I’m passionate about food, and love cooking and eating well for less.

 More meal ideas (again, ideas rather than recipes)

-Mumma Jack’s Best Ever (Veggie) Chilli (blog post, with recipe by Jack Monroe here)
+Mumma Jack’s Best Ever (Veggie) Chilli (blog post, from recipe in “A Girl Called Jack” by Jack Monroe)

 Pie with Leftover Pork, Gravy and Apple Sauce